Super Bowl I: Records established

 Because this was the first Super Bowl, a new record was set in every category.
 All categories are listed in the 2016 NFL Fact book.
 The following records were set in Super Bowl I, according to the official NFL.com boxscore and the Pro-Football-Reference.com game summary.
 Some records have to meet NFL minimum number of attempts to be recognized.
-The minimums are shown (in parenthesis).
+The minimums are shown (in parentheses).